Inside Deck's Authentication System: What Developers Need to Know

 - The user initiates the login in Deck Link.

-- Deck detects the presence of SSO (via redirect URL or SAML trigger).
+- Deck detects the presence of SSO through the customer’s identity provider, whether that starts with a redirect URL, an OpenID Connect handoff, or a SAML trigger.

 - The agent walks through the SSO login flow, including popups, MFA, and redirects, mimicking a human user exactly.